 Webmaster or Web Designer

 Description: A position where you design and create either a graphic or 3D animations for software programs, games, movies, and web pages; usually in with a team of other designers.
-The position may also require that you work on existing graphics, animations, movies, etc. done by other people.
+The position may also require that you work on existing graphics, animations, and movies, created by other people.

 Requirements: An individual applying for this job would need to be talented in design and creating visuals, for most people this is not something you could learn in training.
 In addition to being talented in design and art you must have a good understanding of the software programs being used to create the visual designs or 3D animations.

-Difficulty: (MEDIUM - HIGH) Many of the programs used to create a graphic, edit a photo, or create a 3D render are complex programs and often require prior experience gained through training or schooling.
+Difficulty: (MEDIUM - HIGH) Many of the programs used to create a graphic, edit a photo, or create a 3D render are complex and often require prior experience gained through training or schooling.

 Description: Helping customers with general questions relating to the company, ordering, status on orders, account information or status, etc.